 Prepare A Recovery Area at Home

 Understanding the TPLO recovery can help make the entire process more manageable.
 Before arriving for surgery, prepare a recovery area at home so it’s ready when you return.
 If your pet is crate trained, this can be an excellent recovery area.
 If not, try to utilize a small area of the home such as an office, closet, or restroom.
-Ideally, you want to avoid an area with slick floors such as tile, wood, or linoleum.
+Ideally you want to avoid an area with slick floors such as tile, wood, or linoleum.
 It is also important that the space doesn’t contain furniture your pet may be tempted to jump on.
 You may place a dog bed or blankets on a floor to make a comfortable space.
 Having their food and water nearby can also help reduce the amount of movement required in the first few days.

 Monitoring for Discomfort

 One of the most important things a pet owner can do during the TPLO surgery recovery is to prevent your pet from licking or chewing at the incision site.
 This activity may be the leading cause for surgical site infections.
-There are multiple types of collars (E-collars) that can be used to prevent your pet from licking the surgical site and some may work better for certain pets.
+There are multiple types of elizabethan collars (E-collars) that can be used to prevent your pet from licking the surgical site and some may work better for certain pets.
 Please speak with your veterinarian prior to picking your pet up after surgery to make sure an E-collar will be provided.
 If not, you may purchase one from your local pet store.
 It only takes a few seconds for a pet to remove their sutures – it is extremely important this is on at all times when your pet is not being directly monitored.

 Some pet owners also find that a sling can be helpful during the immediate post-operative recovery process.
 A sling (or a folded towel) can help lift or help support your dog if they are having trouble standing on their own.
-Typically, this is most important for pets that have to walk across a slick surface or for pets having TPLO surgery performed on both legs at the same time.
+Typically this is most important for pets that have to walk across a slick surface or for pets having a TPLO performed on both legs at the same time.
 You don’t need to completely lift your pet up with the sling – you are just there to provide support and a safety net in case your pet falls.

 Recovery Won’t Always Go Exactly As Planned